SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 ~~~
 {: .output}

-As we can see, although PyCharm tells us that we're using the function incorrectly when we call it with two strings instead of floats, the function does actually work.
+As we can see, although our editor might tell us that we're using the function incorrectly when we call it with two strings instead of floats, the function does actually work.
 This is because type annotations in Python aren't quite like they are in a statically typed language.
-The type annotations we provide are not used to perform checking at runtime, but are an indicator that tools can use to inform us of potential errors.
+The type annotations we provide are just suggestions and are not used to perform checking at runtime, but are an indicator that tools can use to inform us of potential errors.

+If we want to use these type annotations as part of our testing, we can use a tool such as the [mypy](http://mypy-lang.org/) static type checker.

 ## Configuration Files